Global homotopy theory via partially lax limits: From topological/model categories to infty -categories

 \begin{lemma} Let $\CO$ be a topological coloured operad.
 Then the forgetful functor $p\colon \CO^\otimes \to \Finp$ defines an $\infty$-operad.
 Moreover this construction is functorial in the sense that it sends maps of topological coloured operads to maps of $\infty$-operads. \end{lemma}

-\begin{proof} Recall that a topological category is seen as an $\infty$-category by applying the singular functor on mapping spaces.
-Since the singular functor preserves products and sends every object to a fibrant one, it sends topological coloured operads to a fibrant simplicial operad.
-The operadic nerve of a fibrant simplicial coloured operad is an $\infty$-operad by~\cite{HA}*{Proposition 2.1.1.27}.
+\begin{proof} Recall that a topological category is seen as an $\infty$-category by applying the singular functor on mapping spaces and then by applying the coherent nerve functor to the resulting simplicial category.
+Since the singular functor preserves products and sends every object to a fibrant one, it sends the topological coloured operad $\CO$ to a fibrant\footnote{Recall that a simplicial operad is fibrant if each multispace is a fibrant simplicial set, see \cite{HA}*{Definition 2.1.1.26}.} simplicial operad $\CO_s$.
+Moreover by direct inspection, the singular functor sends the topological category $\CO^\otimes$ defined above to $\CO^\otimes_s$ as defined in~\cite{HA}*{Notation 2.1.1.22}.
+Applying the coherent nerve to $\CO^\otimes_s \to \Fin_*$ we obtain an $\infty$-operad by~\cite{HA}*{Proposition 2.1.1.27}, proving the first claim.
 A simple check shows that the formation of the topological category $\CO^\otimes$ is functorial in maps of topological operads.
-Applying the coherent nerve then gives a functor of $\infty$-categories over $\Finp$.
+Applying the singular functor and the coherent nerve then gives a functor of $\infty$-categories over $\Finp$.
 Furthermore the cocartesian edges over inert edges are explicitly constructed in the proof of ~\cite{HA}*{Proposition 2.1.1.27}, and the functor constructed clearly preserves these edges. \end{proof}